hyperspy/hyperspy/doc/user_guide/eds.rst

         >>> s.quantification(intensities, method='cross_section',
         ...                  factors=factors, absorption_correction=True)

-However for the kfactor method the user must additionally provide a sample thickness (in nm) either as a single float value or as a numpy array with the same dimensions as the navigation axes.
-If this is done the calculated mass_thickness is additionally outputted from the function as well as the composition maps for each element.
+However, for the kfactor method, the user must additionally provide a sample thickness (in nm) either as a single float value or as a numpy array with the same dimensions as the navigation axes.
+If this value is given, the calculated ``mass_thickness`` is additionally output from the function in addittion to the composition maps for each element.

 .. code-block:: python